Riograndense Republic: Dissolution

 Until the year 1840, the rebels were arguably in the ascent, with several victories in the military field.
 After this period, there was a decline their fortunes, beginning with the fall of Laguna.
 With the Imperials controlling the key cities, the rebels were limited to the interior, and soon internal quarrels began.

 The declaration of the Duke of Caxias announcing the end of the Ragamuffin War, in 1845.

 Bento Gonçalves, still in the year 1840, due to the failures, waved to the empire with the possibility of an agreement.
-Bento asked the imperials for safeguards so that his comrades could cross with impunity the places conquered by the empire, in order to settle with the imperial chiefs the details of a collective surrender of the ragamuffin rebels.
+Bento asked the imperials for safeguards so that his comrades could cross with impunity the places conquered by the empire, to settle with the imperial chiefs the details of a collective surrender of the ragamuffin rebels.
 They actually carried a letter of this design.
 But there was another oral message to be given to those leaders, which could not be written.
 The maneuver, however, was so well thought out and executed that it would fool even his fellow combatants, and motivated a letter of disapproval written by Domingos José de Almeida, then vice-president and Minister of Finance of the Riograndense Republic.
 The fighting continued on several fronts.
 Meanwhile, a Constituent Assembly had been called on 10 February 1840, but maneuvers of Bento Gonçalves, who did not want to lose power, led to the promulgation only in 1842 of the Constitution of the Republic.